XeNn7012/API-DRF/README.md

                                                          and enter in search field for filtering by first_name, last_name. you can select same filter button and select required file to get sorted in accending or deccending order or u can edit below                                                    link to do it manually

->Go to this link http://127.0.0.1:8000/api/list/?search=james&ordering=-id               ###here you can change search={enter field here}, and also ordering= {- for decending, order
+>Go to this link http://127.0.0.1:8000/api/list/?search=james&ordering=-id               ###here you can change search={enter field here}, and also ordering= {- for decending
-                                                                                            remove the minus for accending order}.
+                                                                                           order, remove the minus for accending order}.

 >Go to this link  http://127.0.0.1:8000/api/           #### for creating new user goto this link and navigate to down where you will find media type and content